How to dynamically fetch and display the previous and next articles of the current article on the article detail page?

 </div>

-Insert this code into your article detail template file (for examplearticle/detail.html), usually located<article>before the end tag of the label.
-After that, you can style it according to the overall style of the website using CSS..article-navigation,.prev-article,.next-articleAdd styles to similar items to make the navigation look more beautiful and meet design requirements.
+Insert this code into your article detail template file (for examplearticle/detail.html), usually located<article>before the end tag.
+After that, you can style it according to the overall style of the website using CSS..article-navigation,.prev-article,.next-articleAdd styles to the class to make the navigation look more beautiful and meet the design requirements.

-• Clear navigation text: Use descriptions like 'Previous: [Article Title]' and 'Next: [Article Title]' to clearly indicate the content users will be accessing.Avoid using overly simple terms like "Previous" or
+• Clear navigation text: Use 'Previous: [Article Title]' and 'Next: [Article Title]' descriptions to let users clearly know what content they will be accessing.Avoid using overly simple terms like 'Previous' or 'Next' as they reduce the discoverability of the content.

-• Visual guidance: You can add arrow icons, article thumbnails, and other visual elements to navigation to enhance the click attractiveness.
+• Visual guidance: You can add arrow icons, article thumbnails, and other visual elements to navigation to enhance the attractiveness of clicks.

-• Handle the situation of 'none': When there is no previous or next article, elegantly displaying 'No more' or hiding the navigation item can avoid users clicking on empty links or causing confusion.
+• Handle the situation where 'none' is present.: When there is no previous or next article, elegantly display 'None' or hide the navigation item to avoid users clicking on empty links or causing confusion.

-• Internal link optimization: The previous/next navigation naturally creates high-quality internal links, helping search engine spiders discover more pages, and pass page authority.Ensure navigation links are clickable and use descriptive anchor text.
+• Internal link optimization: The previous/next navigation naturally creates high-quality internal links, helping search engine spiders discover more pages and pass on page authority.Ensure that the navigation links are clickable and use descriptive anchor text.

-• Increase dwell time: Guide the user to browse more related content, which can effectively extend the user's stay on the website.
-This is a positive signal for search engines to judge the quality of website content.
+• Increase the stay time: Guide the user to browse more related content, which can effectively extend the user's stay on the website.
+This is a positive signal for search engines to judge the quality of the website content.

-Through the CMS provided by AnQiprevArchiveandnextArchiveTags, you can easily add dynamic previous and next navigation to the article detail page of the website, thus optimizing the user experience and adding bricks and tiles to the website's SEO performance.
+Provided by Anqi CMSprevArchiveandnextArchiveLabel, you can easily add dynamic previous and next navigation to the article detail page of the website, thereby optimizing the user experience and adding bricks and tiles to the website's SEO performance.

-Q2: The order of the previous/next article is determined by what?
+Q2: What determines the order of the previous/next article?

 Q3: Can I customize the display style of the previous/next article?

 A3:Of course you can.
-By setting the HTML element that wraps the previous/next link (like the example above)?.prev-articleand.next-articleAdd CSS styles, you can fully customize their layout, font, color, background, and other visual effects to keep them consistent with the overall design style of your website.The CMS only provides data, and the style is completely controlled by the front-end template and CSS.
+By wrapping the HTML element that contains the previous/next link (such as the example shown above).prev-articleand.next-articleAdd CSS styles, you can fully customize their layout, font, color, background, and other visual effects to keep them consistent with the overall design style of your website.The AnQi CMS only provides data, the style is completely controlled by the front-end template and CSS.